-Stress is something that everybody experiences at some point or another in their lives.
-Our teenage years are especially turbulent, what with school pressures, exams, and the overall tricky transition from childhood into adulthood.
-However, stress isn't something that you should simply put up with.
-There are many actions that can be taken to reduce it, including talking to loved ones, meditation, and breathing exercises, and pursuing hobbies that make you happy.
+Unfortunately, stress is something that everybody will inevitably experience at some point or another in their lives.
+The teenage years are especially turbulent, what with the pressure of school, exams, and the overall tricky transition from childhood into adulthood.
+However, stress isn't something that you should have to put up with.
+Steps can be taken to reduce it, such as by talking to loved ones, doing meditation and breath exercises, and pursuing hobbies that make you happy.

-The latter is the one I'll be focusing on in this article.
-Hobbies are a great way of getting away from your worries and increasing your mental well-being.
-The hobby doesn't have to be something extreme in order to reduce stress--it can be as small as going for a walk.
-The most important thing is that you're doing an activity that brings you joy.
+The latter will be the focus of this article.
+Hobbies are a great way of getting away from your worries as enable you to focus on something else and in turn increase your mental well-being.
+The hobby doesn't have to be something extreme in order to reduce stress — it can be as small as going for a walk.
+The important thing is that you're doing an activity that brings you joy.

 Read on for ideas of relaxing hobbies that will hopefully help you unwind!

 Having an outlet where you can write down your thoughts and feelings can be a source of great comfort.
 One of the best things about journaling is how simple it is; all you need is a notepad and pen, and you can begin immediately!

 There's no particular thing you have to write about, simply jot down whatever's going through your mind, whether it's a friendship problem or holiday plans for next summer.

 While some people may enjoy writing pages about their day, others find this to be a daunting prospect.
 If this is the case for you, don't worry!
 You could try taking up a one-line-a-day journal.
 These often span over five years.
 All you need to do is write one line about your day every day.
 This is a lower-effort option, but just as enjoyable.